 Quipper is a practical language, implemented as an embedded language in Haskell.
 As such, it lacks formal foundations such as operational and denotational semantics.
 This motivates the development of Proto-Quipper, a family of experimental languages that aim to provide formal semantics for fragments of Quipper.
-In Proto-Quipper-S [Ros15], a linear type system with subtyping as well as a small-step operational semantics were introduced.
-Later, Proto-Quipper-M [RS18] gave a linear type system that features a bigstep operational semantics and a sound categorical semantics.
-Recently, Proto-Quipper-D [FKS20, FKRS20] proposed a type system with linear dependent types as well as a fibrational categorical semantics.
+Proto-Quipper-S features a linear type system with subtyping as well as an operational semantics [Ros15].
+Proto-Quipper-M has a linear type system without subtyping, but with a sound categorical semantics in addition to its operation semantics [RS18].
+More recently, Proto-Quipper-D was introduced, which features a type system with linear dependent types as well as a fibrational categorical semantics [FKS20, FKRS20].